hermandr/Effective-Data-Storytelling-using-the-tidyverse/chapter1.md

 ---
-title       : Applying R basics description : Exploring the basics of R on fivethirtyeight data set based on "Most Police Don’t Live In The Cities They Serve" article.
+title       : Applying R basics description : Exploring the basics of R on a data set based on the fivethirtyeight.com "Most Police Don’t Live In The Cities They Serve" article.

 --- type:NormalExercise lang:r xp:100 skills:1 key:c306f947db